 LEXINGTON’S CONVENTION INDUSTRY

 In addition to local attractions, Lexington has a growing convention industry anchored by a freshly renovated convention center.
 Convention attendees can enjoy the results of the complete renovation of all meeting rooms and exhibit halls, construction of a beautiful 17,000 square foot Grand Ballroom, and the addition of a conference center on the upper level and renovation of the famous 24,000 seat Rupp Arena.
-In 2018, construction began on a complete expansion of the Lexington Convention Center.
-This expansion includes 100,800 sq. ft of exhibit halls, a 25,185 ballroom, 30,270 sq. ft of flexible meeting spaces and 110,234 sq. ft of pre-function and circulation space.
-The Lexington Convention Center connects to Rupp Arena, the Lexington Opera House, The Shops at Lexington Center, and Triangle Park.
+In 2018, construction began on a complete expansion of the Central Bank Center.
+This expansion includes 100,800 sq. ft of exhibit halls, a 24,330 ballroom, 29,000 sq. ft of flexible meeting spaces and 110,234 sq. ft of pre-function and circulation space.
+The Central Bank Center connects to Rupp Arena, the Lexington Opera House, and Triangle Park.
 The Center is in the heart of Lexington’s historic downtown.
 Nearby are retail boutiques, wonderful restaurants, and numerous entertainment opportunities, all within easy walking distance in a city famous for its scenic beauty, small-town charm, and hospitality.

 Lexington and the Bluegrass Region is a great place for business and pleasure.
 Growing the area’s visitor industries is an area of economic development importance.
 Marketing the region for business and recreation involves many partners, including VisitLEX.
 To help strengthen and grow these industries, Commerce Lexington and VisitLex’s teams have embarked upon a more formal process of developing strategies to recruit associations and business meetings to the area.
 In 2016, the teams met quarterly to discuss various topics including infrastructure, marketing strategies, client feedback, incentives, and other items, as well as to review our strategic plan.